-RayScale is a network distributed 3D graphics renderer based on ray tracing.
+RayScale is a network distributed, 3D renderer based on ray tracing.
 Written in Node.js, RayScale is designed for scaling out using containers.
-The objective of RayScale as a project is to demonstrate several points:
+The objectives of RayScale as a working project is to demonstrate several points:

-- Parallel batch processing to break a slow & complex operation into smaller chunks, to gain performance benefits
+- Parallel batch processing, gain performance by break a slow & complex operation into smaller chunks

 - A microservices based architecture

-- Scaling containers over a cluster such as Kubernetes
+- Using a container cluster such as Kubernetes

 - Use of Azure services such as Azure Container Instances to serverlessly provide massive scale